Freycinet National Park

 Australian mainland, which is responsible for the distinctive columnar

-mountain peaks of
+mountain peaks of Cradle

-Cradle Mountain and many others in
+Mountain and many others in

 Tasmania.
-While the Schouten Island south of the national park consists of
+While the Schouten Island south of the national park consists

-dolerite, most of Freycinet peninsula is dominated by
+dolerite, most of Freycinet peninsula is dominated by granite,

-which belongs to a huge granite mass that extends to as far as
+which belongs to a huge granite mass that extends to as far as Wilsons

-Wilsons Promontory in
+Promontory in Victoria.

-Victoria.
 Many of the mountains and

-sandy beaches are pinkish because one of the components of granite is
+sandy beaches are pinkish because one of the components of granite is feldspar, and here it happens to

-feldspar, and here it happens to be a pink mineral called orthoclase.
+be a pink mineral

 Because sand forms by erosion of mountains, younger sands often have a